govtechmy/hansards-dataproc/README.md

 # On parsing Table of Contents
 - 17072018 does not bold its categories.

-# Usage
-- Run preprocess.py to get the four output files of plaintext, binary bold and italic files (as 0, 1, or whitespaces).
-This file will only process the content from DOA onwards (ignores table of contents and MP attendance).

 # Notes
 - level-2 can have multilines, but level-1 must be on one single line.
 Example